7 May

 [Source: What is the environmental footprint of digital technology in France?, GreenIT.fr]

-In addition, there is a significant share (2.7%) of global traffic related to PlayStation downloads: in terms of data transfer, downloading 100GB of data is equivalent to watching 14 hours of 4K video.
+Additionally, PlayStation downloads account for a notable 2.7% of global traffic.
+To put it in perspective, downloading 100GB of data is roughly equivalent to streaming 14 hours of 4K video.

-As Arcep points out in its report on the state of the internet in France, “Video content is also found in other categories in this ranking, including social media which accounts for 12.69% of global traffic, online gaming (5.67%) or messaging solutions: WhatsApp, Zoom, Microsoft Teams, Messenger etc. (5.35%)”.
+As Arcep highlights in its report on the state of the internet in France, “Video content also appears across various traffic categories, including social media (12.69% of global traffic), online gaming (5.67%), and messaging platforms like WhatsApp, Zoom, Microsoft Teams, and Messenger (5.35%).”

-Arcep mentions different sources of video consumption: “live/linear viewing online, replay and catch-up services, subscription video on demand services, social media, video chats on instant messaging, widespread use of video advertising etc.” »
+The report outlines multiple sources of video consumption, including live or linear streaming, replay and catch-up TV, subscription video on demand (SVOD), social media video, video calls via instant messaging, and the widespread use of video advertising.

 And in terms of impact?
 Video consumes a lot of energy, because the size of the files watched contains much more digital data than a photo: this requires more energy to store them on servers.
 Not to mention that most online videos are now high-definition which makes them even bigger.